optimatika/ojAlgo/README.md

 ### Documentation and Support

-User documentation wiki with examples is here at GitHub: https://github.com/optimatika/ojAlgo/wiki
+User documentation is available in the form of blog posts at the ojAlgo web site: http://ojalgo.org/

+The wiki here at GitHub is in the process of being migrated to the ojAlgo site, but still contains info not available elsewhere: https://github.com/optimatika/ojAlgo/wiki

 Programming questions related to ojAlgo are best asked at [stack overflow](https://stackoverflow.com/search?tab=relevance&q=ojalgo).
 Just remember to actually mention ojAlgo and tag the question using 'ojalgo' and whatever other tags you find suitable.

-Bug reports and to some extent feature requests should be posted here at GitHub: https://github.com/optimatika/ojAlgo/issues (Please do not use GitHub Issues for general discussions or user support requests!)
+Bug reports, and to some extent feature requests, should be posted here at GitHub: https://github.com/optimatika/ojAlgo/issues
+(Please do not use GitHub Issues for general discussions or user support requests!)

-The [ojAlgo-user mailing list](https://sourceforge.net/p/ojalgo/mailman/ojalgo-user/) can be used for just about anything as long as it relates to ojAlgo.
-(Note that you have to be a member to post to that list!)

 ojAlgo is Open Source, and you are strongly encouraged to clone or fork this repository and work directly with the source code.
 The source code is (part of) the documentation, and you should read it.